superbitcoin/SuperBitcoin/doc/README.md

-Bitcoin Core
+SuperBitcoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
+SuperBitcoin Core is a fork of Bitcoin Core,which is the original Bitcoin client and builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).

 Running
 ---------------------